apache/parquet-format/Encryption.md

 the file schema, number of rows, key-value properties, column names, column sort order, list of encrypted columns and metadata of the column encryption keys.

-A Thrift-serialized `FileCryptoMetaData` structure is written after the footer, and contains information on the file encryption algorithm, on the footer (encrypted or not; offset in the file; optional key metadata, with a maximal length of 256) and the IV prefix.
+A Thrift-serialized `FileCryptoMetaData` structure is written after the footer.
+It contains information on the file encryption algorithm, on the footer (encrypted or not; offset in the file; optional key metadata, with a maximal length of 256) and the IV prefix.
 Then the length of this structure is written, as a 4-byte little endian integer.
 Then the final